 - After a few seconds, click Set Floor Plane.

-To more accurately visualize the size of your volume inside of Shogun Live, you can change the size and shape of the floor grid.
+To more accurately visualize the size of your volume in Evoke, you can change the size and shape of the floor grid.
 To do this, on the Camera Calibration tab, click the ellipsis next to Set Floor Extents and change the values (in mm) to produce the required result.

 Adjust the Set Floor Plane settings

-The Auto Number Cameras feature of Vicon Shogun numbers the currently connected Vicon cameras in ascending order, according to their position in the capture volume.
-You may want to do this after you calibrate your Vicon system, so that your cameras are logically numbered before you begin capture.
+The Auto Number Cameras feature numbers the currently connected Vicon cameras in ascending order, according to their position in the volume.
+You may want to do this after you calibrate your Vicon system, so that your cameras are logically numbered before you begin tracking.